krepysh-spec/lamp-docker-php-skeleton/README.md

 - Simple and clear project structure;
 - Php the latest version 8.1 (can be changed if you need);
 - All necessary php extensions including composer and xDebug3;
-- Output all necessary logs (nginx, php, mysql, redis, supervisor, cron), including slow mysql queries;
+- Output all necessary logs (nginx, php, mysql, redis, supervisor), including slow mysql queries;
-- Supervisor and cron support
+- Supervisor support
 - Quick, easy setup for everything you need
 - Lots of useful examples